developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/settings/index.md

 ---

 ## Overview
-This guide covers settings for the DataWedge app, including enabling and disabling DataWedge on the device, importing and exporting Profiles and Configuration files, and management and mass-deployment of those files.
-For information about creating and imnplementing Profiles and Plug-ins, see the [Profile Guides](../profiles).
+This guide covers settings for the DataWedge app, including enabling and disabling DataWedge on the device and the management of Profile and Configuration files for backup and mass-deployment.
+For information about creating and implementing Profiles and Plug-ins, see the [Profile Guides](../profiles).

 -----